Ujjwal-sinha/News-Summarization-and-Text-to-Speech-Application/README.md

 ## Features

-- **News Scraping**: Fetches the latest news articles for a given company from Bing News.
+- 🔍**News Scraping**: Fetches the latest news articles for a given company from Bing News.
-- **Sentiment Analysis**: Analyzes the sentiment of each news article using a pre-trained NLP model.
+- 📈**Sentiment Analysis**: Analyzes the sentiment of each news article using a pre-trained NLP model.
-- **Comparative Analysis**: Provides a comparative analysis of the sentiment distribution and topic overlap across articles.
+- 📈**Comparative Analysis**: Provides a comparative analysis of the sentiment distribution and topic overlap across articles.
-- **Text-to-Speech**: Converts the summarized news text into an audio file in Hindi.
+- 🗣️**Text-to-Speech**: Converts the summarized news text into an audio file in Hindi And English.
-- **Interactive UI**: A user-friendly Streamlit interface for easy interaction with the application.
+- ✨**Interactive UI**: A user-friendly Streamlit interface for easy interaction with the application.
+- 🔁 **Audio Controls** (Play, Download, Clear)
+- 🌗 **Light/Dark Mode Toggle**
+- 🧠 **Company Logo Fetching** using Clearbit API
+- 📊 **Pie & Bar Charts** for sentiment visualization using Plotly
+- 📄 **Structured JSON Output** for summarized data

 ## Technologies Used